-ROBERT D. KAPLAN is the bestselling author of twenty-one books on foreign affairs and travel translated into many languages, including The Tragic Mind, Adriatic, The Good American, The Revenge of Geography, Asia’s Cauldron, Monsoon, The Coming Anarchy, and Balkan Ghosts.
+ROBERT D. KAPLAN is the bestselling author of twenty-three books on foreign affairs and travel translated into many languages, including Waste Land, The Loom of Time, The Tragic Mind, Adriatic, The Revenge of Geography, Asia’s Cauldron, The Coming Anarchy, and Balkan Ghosts.
 He holds the Robert Strausz-Hupé Chair in Geopolitics at the Foreign Policy Research Institute.
 For three decades he reported on foreign affairs for The Atlantic.
 He was a member of the Pentagon’s Defense Policy Board and the U. S. Navy's Executive Panel.
 Foreign Policy magazine twice named him one of the world’s “Top 100 Global Thinkers.”

 "A moving culmination by one of America's most thoughtful observers of international trends.” - Dr. Henry Kissinger